What is a post-secondary articulation agreement?

 What are the benefits of an articulation agreement?

 - They allow you to finish your degrees as efficiently as possible – saving time and money.

 - They map out all the courses you need to take at both schools.

-- Some agreements allow up to 90 credits to be taken at the community college.
+- Some agreements allow 90 credits or more to be taken at the community college.

 How does a student know what 4-year institutions have agreements with OCC?

 - OCC has agreements with public and private institutions located in Michigan and beyond.
-View the current agreements by using the "Post-Secondary Agreements/Transfer Guides" link in the Related Links menu.
+View the current agreements by using the "Post-Secondary Agreements/Transfer Guides" link in the Related Links menu on the right.

 When should a student decide to use an articulation agreement?

 - Deciding to use an articulation agreement early on in your college career will allow OCC counselors the best opportunity to work with you on course selection and planning.